layilin/SP23-33852/_texts/full-text.md

 - Benign protector of the Cane-land isles,
 - Repells the invader, and his rude mace breaks.
 - Here, every mountain, every winding dell,
-- \(Haunt of the Dryads;[^f88n2] where, beneath the shade
+- \(Haunt of the Dryads; where, beneath the shade
-- Of broad-leaf'd china,[^f88n3] idly they repose, [25]
+- Of broad-leaf'd china,[^f88n2] idly they repose, [25]

 > VER.
-17. *Tho' mountains heapt on mountains*\] This more particularly alludes to St. Kitts; where one of the highest ridges of that chain of mountains, which run through its center, from one end of it to the other, bears upon it another mountain, which, somewhat resembling the legendary prints of the devil's carrying on his shoulders St. Christopher; or, as others write, of a giant,[^f88n4] of that appellation, carrying our Saviour, in the form of a child, in the same manner, through a deep sea; gave name, to this island.
+17. *Tho' mountains heapt on mountains*\] This more particularly alludes to St. Kitts; where one of the highest ridges of that chain of mountains, which run through its center, from one end of it to the other, bears upon it another mountain, which, somewhat resembling the legendary prints of the devil's carrying on his shoulders St. Christopher; or, as others write, of a giant, of that appellation, carrying our Saviour, in the form of a child, in the same manner, through a deep sea; gave name, to this island.

 > VER.
 25. *Of broad-leaf'd china,*\] The leaves of this medicinal tree are so large, that the Negroes commonly use them to cover the water, which they bring in pails from the mountain, where it chiefly grows.
-The roots of this tree were introduced into European practice, soon after the venereal disease; but, unless they are fresh, it must be confessed they possess fewer virtues than either sarsaparilla[^f88n5] or lignum
+The roots of this tree were introduced into European practice, soon after the venereal disease; but, unless they are fresh, it must be confessed they possess fewer virtues than either sarsaparilla[^f88n3] or lignum

 [^f88n1]: January.

-[^f88n2]: Wood or tree nymphs in Greek mythology.

-[^f88n3]: The china-root plant, *Smilax china*, which is valued for its medicinal properties.
+[^f88n2]: The china-root plant, *Smilax china*, which is valued for its medicinal properties.
 Its native range extends from China to Japan and the Philippines.
 Whether *Smilax china* grew in the eighteenth-century Caribbean is unclear.
 The genus *Smilax* contains approximately 350 species, which are sometimes difficult to distinguish from each other.
 Today, the species *Smilax viscifolia* is commonly known as "China root" in Jamaica.

-[^f88n4]: A reference to the legend that St. Christopher, whose name means "Christ carrier," once carried Jesus in the form of a child across a river.

-[^f88n5]: Refers to various species of the genus *Smilax* native to Central and South America.
+[^f88n3]: Refers to various species of the genus *Smilax* native to Central and South America.
 Spanish conquistadors named it *zarzaparilla* and learned from indigenous peoples to use it as an antisyphilitic.
 Also used to flavor drinks, including root beer in the nineteenth century.
 Grainger may have been referring to the species *Smilax regelii*, known as "Jamaica sarsaparilla."

 ---